Navomi2/CS128-Honors-Project/README.md

 # CS128-Honors-Project
 Group Name:

-Group member names and NetIDs: Navomi Byju (nbyju2), Daniel Andrasz (da22),
+Group member names and NetIDs: Navomi Byju (nbyju2), Daniel Andrasz (da22), Akhil Bharanidhar (akhilnb2)

 Project Introduction: We are planning to implement a simple chat server/client.
 The final product should work on two separate machines.